-Vayomer Adonai el-Moshe - Then the Holy One said to Moshe ... emor el-ha-kohanim b'nei Aharon - declare to Aharon's sons, the 'priests' ... v'amarta aleihem and say to them ... l'nefesh - for a nefesh [i.e. a soul - i.e. a living breathing person] lo-yitama be'amav - you are not to become tamei/take on tumah among your people.
+Vayomer Adonai el-Moshe - Then the Holy One said to Moshe ... emor el-ha-kohanim b'nei Aharon - declare to Aharon's sons, the 'priests' ... v'amarta aleihem and say to them ... l'nefesh - for a nefesh [i.e. a living, breathing person; a mortal human] lo-yitama be'amav - you are not to become tamei/take on tumah among your people.
 Leviticus 21:1.